steeldefencerobotics/sentiment-analyser-ai/README.md

-🤖 Simple Sentiment Analyzer
+🤖 Simple Sentiment Analyser
-This is a very small and basic web-based AI project designed to analyze the sentiment of a given sentence.
+This is a very small and basic web-based AI project designed to analyse the sentiment of a given sentence.
 It's built primarily for beginners learning about web development and GitHub Pages deployment.

 ✨ Features
 Basic Sentiment Analysis: Determines if a sentence is Positive, Negative, or Neutral based on a predefined list of keywords.

 Simple User Interface: A clean and intuitive interface for inputting text and displaying results.

-Instant Feedback: Provides immediate sentiment analysis upon clicking the "Analyze Sentiment" button or pressing Enter.
+Instant Feedback: Provides immediate sentiment analysis upon clicking the "Analyse Sentiment" button or pressing Enter.

 Fully Client-Side: All logic runs directly in your browser, with no server-side components.